europeana/Labs/_posts/apps/2014-07-02-Waisda-FLOSS.md

 * Actively seeking collaboration with communities connected to the content;
 * Using curated vocabularies as a means to integrate tags with professional annotations.

-Demo is available at [woordentikkertje.manbijthond.nl] (woordentikkertje.manbijthond.nl)
+Demo is available at [woordentikkertje.manbijthond.nl](woordentikkertje.manbijthond.nl)

 **Developer(s)**: Q42: Kamil Afsar and Martijn van Steenbergen